Aashish-Sankar/Quantum/session/appendix_1.md

 This guide delivers:
 1. A **brief historical overview** of the puzzles that led to quantum theory.
 2. **Clear definitions** of the main keywords from **session_1.md**.
-3. **Expanded, in-depth FAQs** addressing more questions a curious reader—even a kid—might ask.
+3. **Expanded, in-depth FAQs** addressing more questions a curious reader might ask.

 ---